777arc/textbook/content/sampling.rst

 .. image:: ../_images/offtuning.png
    :scale: 40 %
    :align: center
+   :alt: The offset tuning process to avoid the DC spike

 The blue box above shows what is actually sampled by the SDR, and the green box displays the portion of the spectrum we want.
 Our LO will be set to 95 MHz because that is the frequency to which we ask the SDR to tune.
 Since 95 MHz is outside of the green box, we won't get any DC spike.